 Amphibians and reptiles are both important members of aquatic and terrestrial ecosystems.
 Both groups serve as both predators and prey, and species that inhabit both ecosystems serve to transfer energy between the two systems.

 Reptiles and amphibians do not regulate their own body temperatures internally as mammals and birds do.
 They have ways to stay warm such as basking in the sun, and by hibernating underground or burrowing into the mud to survive the winter.

 The University of Illinois Extension has a comprehensive guide for Illinois reptiles and amphibians.
 These shy creatures are seldom seen, but almost always there.
 Listen for frogs calling in the spring.
 Some common reptiles and amphibians are highlighted below.

 - Northern leopard frog (Rana pipiens)

 - Ecology of the Chicago Region: Amphibians and Reptiles

 - Common Frogs and Toads of the Chicago Region

 - Amphibians and Reptiles of the Calumet Region

-- River Life Stories: Blanding's turtle, common garter snake, common snapping turtle, Massasauga rattlesnake and northern green frog
+- River Life Stories: Blanding's turtle, blue-spotted salamander, common garter snake, common snapping turtle, Massasauga rattlesnake and northern green frog